 Quality of Teaching and Learning – From Good To Outstanding

-There is currently a lot of blogging, discussions and debating going on around the subject of Lesson Observations.
+There is currently a lot of blogging, discussions and debating going on around the subject of Lesson Observations and ofsted lesson observation criteria.
 Especially in response to the January 2014 Ofsted School Inspection Handbook and Subsidiary Guidance updates (we wait to see if the same type of update will be applied to Further Education and Skills).

 It appears that many of those in education are in agreement with Michael Wilshaw, Head of Ofsted, when he says